iiljina/iiljina.github.io/_projects/32-Glastonbury_Close_Circle_Proposal.md

 I massively enjoyed developing Close Circle concept while working on the production plan and details, social media plan and event evaluation, ticket management and attendee management plans, interaction with the artist.
 I have also created a Production Schedule (or timeline) and a Function sheet.

-Feel free to have a look at [the proposal][proposal_pdf] to see all the exciting details of the Close Circle event.
+Feel free to have a look at [The Proposal][proposal_pdf] to see all the exciting details of the Close Circle event.

 ### Process and Learning Points